nweaver-blockchain/blockchain-names/ens.md

 update at the wrong time it could cost $50 or more due to the exponentially increasing transaction fees.

-**ENS to DNS gateway:** An Ethereum developer, Virgil Griffiths, created a ENS to DNS gateway called `eth.link`.
+**ENS to DNS gateway:** An Ethereum developer, Virgil Griffiths, created a ENS to DNS gateway called (`eth.link`)[https://eth.link].
 Its primary use is not to resolve names directly, but instead to forward name requests to an IPFS to Internet gateway, such as the one run by Cloudflare as a centralized service.
 This Cloudflare service itself looks up the IPFS file locator in the Ethereum blockchain and then acts as a proxy to IPFS to display the root web page corresponding to the `.eth` domain.
 Cloudflare’s IPFS proxy service provides 50 GB of transfer a month free before it charges the domain owner and the domain owner must create a Cloudflare account to enable access to their domain.

 The `eth.link` DNS gateway itself is currently involved in a legal dispute.
 Virgil Griffiths is currently incarcerated for violations of